-Plan II.
-Concurrent Students.
-This plan permits students to attend Adelphi University concurrently with high school enrollment.
+Plan II permits students to attend Adelphi University concurrently with high school enrollment.
 Generally, students under this plan will be limited to afternoon and evening courses, and will attend high school courses in the morning.

 For further information concerning these early admission plans, contact the Office of Admissions.